Skip to Main Content

 4. Gather the documentation needed to file your claim.
 Your insurance professional can provide you with this information, but it generally includes a “proof of claim” report and a copy of the police report.

-5. Call your insurer or use your insurer’s online claim portal to file the claim.
+5. Call your insurer or use your insurer’s online claim portal or mobile app to file the claim.
 You may be required to contact your agent as well.

 6. Monitor your claim progress through the insurance company and be sure to follow up with your claim specialist.